 Applications: Fire Sprinklers, water, and petroleum pipelines.

-- Male and Female Adapters: Male and female adapters change plane ends of a pipe into threaded form.
+- Male and Female Adapters: Male and female adapters change the plane ends of a pipe into threaded form.
 Threads can be created on materials that offer malleable properties.
 These adapters have two ends.
-One is either male or female threaded, while the other is plain.
+One is either male or female-threaded, while the other is plain.

 Material: Brass, lead-free, and DZR fitting.